-A registration form and membership roster must be submitted to the Assistant Vice President for Student Services by the end of the fifth Wednesday of the fall semester.
+A registration form and membership roster must be submitted to the Director of Athletics and Student Activities by the end of the fifth Wednesday of the fall semester.
 Registration of a student organization for other than a temporary period will be on an annual basis only, effective until the beginning of the next fall term of the college, and shall be subject to annual renewal by the college for each ensuing year.
 Failure to meet this guideline may result in the loss of organizational privileges until such materials are submitted.

-Annual renewal of registration of an organization shall be dependent upon the organization's demonstration of compliance with the following:
+Annual renewal of registration of an active organization shall be dependent upon the organization's demonstration of compliance with the following:

-- (a) it must adhere to the purposes, aims and activities as stated in the approved constitution and bylaws; - (b) it must continue to meet all of the requirements for initial registration; - (c) it must have remained in compliance with all rules and regulations of the college and all federal and state laws; - (d) it must submit all changes in the constitution and bylaws to the institution or school for approval; - (e) it must maintain a current list of officers, faculty or staff advisers and sponsors on file with the institution or school; and - (f) it must have submitted all required financial and other reports to the institution or school. - A minimum of eight (8) members is required for groups to maintain recognition by the Student Government Association and the college.
-Failure to meet this membership minimum, or to maintain a demonstrated and continued interest, may result in the organization's loss of recognition by SGA and the college. - The organization must submit to the Assistant Vice President of Student Services, by the fifth Wednesday of each fall and spring semester, a report that contains the following:
+- (a) it must adhere to the purposes, aims and activities as stated in the approved constitution and bylaws; - (b) it must continue to meet all of the requirements for initial registration; - (c) it must have remained in compliance with all rules and regulations of the college and all federal and state laws; - (d) it must submit all changes in the constitution and bylaws to the institution or school for approval; - (e) it must maintain a current list of officers, faculty or staff advisers and sponsors on file with the institution or school; and - (f) it must have submitted all required financial and other reports to the institution or school. - (g) A minimum of eight (8) members is required for groups to maintain recognition by the Student Government Association and the college.
+Failure to meet this membership minimum, or to maintain a demonstrated and continued interest, may result in the organization's loss of recognition by SGA and the college. - (h) The organization must submit to the Director of Athletics and Student Activities, by the fifth Wednesday of each fall and spring semester, a report that contains the following: -Membership roster that identifies officers and members - -Name(s) of sponsor(s) - -A list of planned activities, with specific dates, time and location of each activity.